Latte Art for Beginners: First Steps Toward the Rose

 Level 3 — The rose

 The iconic design.
-Start with a sequence of progressively smaller hearts as you pull back, then finish with a line that crosses all the hearts to create the rolled petal effect.
+Start with a sequence of increasingly smaller hearts moving backward, then finish with a line that crosses all the hearts to create the effect of rolled petals.
 Requires ease and precision.

 DIFFICULTY